blueskysri/CodeSkeletons/README.md

 # CodeSkeletons
-This contains the Skeletons of the codes like reading different times of input , etc..which can be used for coding contests to save time .

-This contains the Skeletons of the codes like reading different times of input , etc..which can be used for coding contests to save time .
+This repo contains the Skeletons of the codes like reading different times of input , etc..which can be used for coding contests to save time .